ozkl/doomgeneric/README.md

 # doomreplay

-Replay doom by providing keyboard input from a file and optionally storing the replay as a video file
+Replay Doom by providing keyboard input from a file and optionally storing the replay as a video file

 Forked from: https://github.com/ozkl/doomgeneric